donaldrich80/terraform-gitlab-project-provisioner/README.md

 Declare an arbitrary number of branches, with specific push/merge access restrictions for each

-* Build pipelines/variables
+* Project Variables

-Declare an arbitrary number of project-wide private enviromental variables.
-Currently, all variables are set for all environments.
+Declare an arbitrary number of project-wide private enviromental variables (currently, all variables are set for all environments).

+* Pipelines

-Declare an arbitrary number of build pipelines, each with an arbitrary number of specific enviromental variables
+Declare an arbitrary number of build pipelines, each with its own arbitrary number of specific enviromental variables

 * Deployment keys

-### Future

 ## Default settings